How to Become a Surgical Nurse

 According to salary.com, the median surgical nurse salary as of February, 2009 is $72,783.
 This will of course vary based on region, hospital, and experience.
 Registered nurses are the largest group of healthcare workers in the healthcare industry, and about 56% of nurses work in hospital settings, such as the operating room.
 Healthcare is a fast-growing industry due to the growing aging population, and the impending shortages in healthcare workers means that there will be no shortage of stable, secure jobs for qualified nurses.
 Nursing in general is projected to see roughly 587,000 job openings before 2016, according to the Bureau of Labor and Statistics.
 This is the largest projected rate of growth of any other occupation.
 According to the Bureau of labor and Statistics, hospital nursing jobs are not growing quite as fast as other nursing positions, yet there are still large numbers of openings there due to higher turnover.
 Hospitals are increasingly offering more perks and flexible work schedules to attract and retain qualified nurses.

-Below you will find a number of schools that offer accredited nursing programs for those that already have already have a nursing diploma or an associate's degree in nursing.
-Getting you BSN or MSN in addition to becoming certified as a surgical nurse can potentially make you more competitive than other candidates applying for surgical nursing positions.
-Explore the programs below or if you are new to the field of nursing and don't currently have an RN license, you may want to browse nursing programs by state.
-Here you will find all levels of nursing programs ranging form nursing assistant certificate programs to nursing to post-master's nursing certificates.
+Below you will find a number of schools that offer accredited nursing programs for those that already have already have a nursing diploma or an associate’s degree in nursing.
+Getting your BSN or MSN in addition to becoming certified as a surgical nurse can potentially make you more competitive than other candidates applying for surgical nursing positions.
+Explore the programs below or if you are new to the field of nursing and don’t currently have an RN license, you may want to browse nursing programs by state.
+Here you will find all levels of nursing programs ranging form nursing assistant certificate programs to nursing to post-master’s nursing certificates.

 Back to Top | Explore More Nursing Schools